Gringo

-Gringo (/ˈgriːngoʊ/, [ˈɡɾiŋɡo], [ˈɡɾĩɡu]) (masculine) (or gringa (feminine)) is a term in Spanish and Portuguese for a foreigner, usually an English-speaking Anglo-American.
+Gringo (/ˈgriːngoʊ/, [ˈɡɾiŋɡo], [ˈɡɾĩɡu]) (masculine) or gringa (feminine) is a term in Spanish and Portuguese for a foreigner.
+In Spanish, the term usually refers to English-speaking Anglo-Americans.
 There are differences in meaning depending on region and country.
-In Latin America, it is generally used to refer to non-Latin Americans.
-The term is often considered a pejorative in English, and in the United States its usage and offensiveness is disputed.
+The term is often considered derogatory, but is not always used to insult, and in the United States, its usage and offensiveness is disputed.

 The word derives from the term used by the Spanish for a Greek person: griego.
 According to the Oxford English Dictionary, the first recorded use in English comes from John Woodhouse Audubon's Western Journal of 1849–1850, in which Audubon reports that his party was hooted and shouted at and called "Gringoes" while passing through the town of Cerro Gordo, Veracruz.

 Etymology

 The word gringo originally referred to any kind of foreigner.
 It was first recorded in 1787 in the Spanish Diccionario castellano con las voces de Ciencias y Artes:

 The most likely theory is that it originates from griego ('Greek'), used in the same way as the English phrase "it's Greek to me".
 Spanish is known to have used Greek as a stand-in for incomprehensibility, though now less common, such as in the phrase hablar en griego (lit. 'to speak Greek').
 The 1817 Nuevo diccionario francés-español, for example, gives gringo and griego as synonyms in this context:

 This derivation requires two steps: griego > grigo, and grigo > gringo.
 Corominas notes that while the first change is common in Spanish (e.g. priesa to prisa), there is no perfect analogy for the second, save in Old French (Gregoire to Grigoire to Gringoire).
 However, there are other Spanish words whose colloquial form contains an epenthetic n, such as gordiflón and gordinflón ('chubby'), and Cochinchina and Conchinchina ('South Vietnam').
 It is also possible that the final form was influenced by the word jeringonza, a game like Pig Latin also used to mean "gibberish".

 Alternatively, it has been suggested that gringo could derive from the Caló language, the language of the Romani people of Spain, as a variant of the hypothetical *peregringo, 'peregrine', 'wayfarer', 'stranger'.